 Other changes after delivering my baby

-Other changes, such as skin changes, often caused by hormonal fluxes during your pregnancy, will often clear up post-delivery or you may have not had any skin changes during pregnancy and may have some post-pregnancy, such as acne.
+Other changes – such as skin changes – which are often caused by hormonal fluxes during your pregnancy, will typically clear up post-delivery.
+Or you may have not have had any skin changes during pregnancy, but may have some post-pregnancy – such as acne.

-You also will have stretch marks, which become lighter but do not disappear completely.
-There are many creams you can get for these marks.
+You also will have stretch marks, which become lighter, but do not disappear completely.
+There are many creams you can get to help lessen these marks.

 Finally, you may have experienced hair loss during your pregnancy.
-Following delivery it will take up to a year before your normal hair growth returns.
+Following delivery, it can take up to a year before your normal hair growth returns.

-All in all, pregnancy, having a baby and caring for your baby takes its toll on your body.
+All in all, pregnancy, having a baby, and caring for your baby takes its toll on your body.
 It takes time to return to your pre-pregnancy body.
 It’s important to take time for yourself after your delivery.
-It’s very easy to focus on your newborn that is most precious and wonderful and not take care of your own needs.
+It’s very easy to focus on your newborn, who is most precious and wonderful, and not take care of your own needs.
 However, you need to be good to yourself with exercise, massage, manicures, pedicures, nutrition, etc. The better and healthier you feel, the better you will be as a parent and partner.

-There are many resources you can reach out to such as the Mommybites new mother support groups, coaching with a professional coach, personal trainers, therapy, etc. if you feel you need help and support.
+There are many resources you can reach out to such as new mother support groups, coaching with a professional coach, personal trainers, therapy, etc. if you feel you need help and support.